Mange/roadie/README.md

 Roadie tries to make sending HTML emails a little less painful in Rails 3 by inlining stylesheets and rewrite relative URLs for you.

+You are currently looking at the README for version 2.0 and later which requires Rails 3.1.
+This gem can be used with Rails 3.0 by staying with the 1.x series.

 If you want to have this in Rails 2, please see [MailStyle](https://www.github.com/purify/mail_style).

 How does it work?